-Before the Covid epidemic came, there were lots of parents worried about their children too much screen time, then, the coming Covid period made parents suffer more headaches when they constantly saw their children looking at the screen but do not know what to do.
+Before the Covid epidemic came, there were lots of parents worried about their children’s too much screen time, then the coming Covid period made parents suffer more headaches when they constantly saw their children looking at the screen but do not know what to do.

 Banning your child from using the Internet is impossible because by doing so, you are, in an extremely negative way, inhibiting your child’s access to valuable (and free) sources of knowledge and information online.
 Besides, many schools apply technology for students to learn online, without the Internet, your child will not be able to continue learning.

-So how to reduce your child’s dependence on the device, reduce the negative impact and risk that the Internet brings to your child?
-The TOP 4 tips for parenting in the digital age (or called digital parenting) can help help you answer the above questions, helping your children use the Internet effectively especially during the Covid pandemic when your child is just staying at home.
+So how to reduce your child’s dependence on the device, and reduce the negative impact and risk that the Internet brings to your child?
+The TOP 4 tips for parenting in the digital age (called digital parenting) can help help you answer the above questions, helping your children use the Internet effectively especially during the Covid pandemic when your child is just staying at home.

 TOP 4 tips for parenting in the digital age (Part 1)

-Teach your child to really feel the impact of technology
+Teach your child to feel the impact of technology

 It’s not enough to just teach your kids how to use technology.
-You need to let your child understand how technology makes them feel.
-Is that feeling is what I want to receive when using the Internet?
-Does regularly scrolling through Instagram on a regular basis make me become happier?
+Parenting children in the digital age, you need to let your child understand how technology makes them feel.
+Is that feeling what I want to receive when using the Internet?
+Does regularly scrolling through Instagram make me happier?

 Your child should know how to take the time to think about how technology impacts their physical and mental health.
 When your child is using any social networking app, game, or viewing any website, don’t just ask him if he likes that app, game, social network, or website but also, ask them: How does it make you feel during and after using it?
 You can find more tips for parenting in the age of digital technology.